liu044100/SmileTouchID/README.md

 ##### 1. Handle all complicated things about Touch ID & Input Passcode.
+For example,
-e.g., handle the device that not support Touch ID, handle the whole process about securing the app (the user change passcode or turn passcode off),   you just need to write a few simple code to integrate Touch ID & Input Passcode for your app.
+handle the device that not support Touch ID, handle the whole process about securing the app (the user change passcode or turn passcode off), you just need to write a few simple code to integrate Touch ID & Input Passcode for your app.

 ```
 if ([SmileAuthenticator hasPassword]) {